Last Updated: March 2026

 1. Cost: ETIAS Is Cheaper

-ETIAS costs €20 (approximately $22 USD).
-ESTA costs $40.27 — nearly double.
-On top of that, ETIAS is free for travelers under 18 and over 70, while ESTA charges the full fee regardless of age.
+ETIAS costs âŦ20 (approximately $22 USD).
+ESTA costs $40.27 â nearly double.
+ETIAS is also free for travelers under 18 and over 70, while ESTA charges the full fee regardless of age.
+For a family of four with two adults and two children, ETIAS costs âŦ40 total.
+The same family pays $161.08 for ESTA.
+For a full breakdown see our guide to ETIAS Cost & Fees.

 2. Validity: ETIAS Lasts Longer

 An approved ETIAS is valid for three years or until your passport expires.
-ESTA is valid for two years or until your passport expires.
-Both allow unlimited entries during the validity period.
+ESTA is valid for two years.
+Both allow unlimited entries during the validity period â so less frequent renewals with ETIAS.

 3. The 90-Day Rule Works Differently